mwouts/jupytext/README.md

 ## Jupyter Notebook or JupyterLab?

-Jupytext works very well with the Jupyter Notebook editor, and we recommend that you get used to Jupytext within `jupyter notebook` first.

-That being said, Jupytext also works well from JupyterLab.
-Please note that:
+Jupytext works well in both.
+Just note that:
-- Jupytext's installation is identical in both Jupyter Notebook and JupyterLab
+- Pairing notebooks is slightly less convenient in JupyterLab than in Jupyter Notebook as JupyterLab has no notebook metadata editor [yet](https://github.com/jupyterlab/jupyterlab/issues/1308).
+You will have to open the JSON representation of the notebook in an editor, find the notebook metadata and add the `"jupytext" : {"formats": "ipynb,py"},` entry manually.
+Alternatively, set the pairing information the command line: `jupytext --set-formats ipynb,py notebook.ipynb`
-- JupyterLab can open any [paired notebook](#paired-notebooks) with `.ipynb` extension.
+- JupyterLab can open any [paired notebook](#paired-notebooks) with extension `.ipynb`.
 Paired notebooks work exactly as in Jupyter Notebook: input cells are taken from the text notebook, and outputs from the  `.ipynb` file.
 Both files are updated when the notebook is saved.
-- Pairing notebooks is slightly less convenient in JupyterLab than in Jupyter Notebook as JupyterLab has no notebook metadata editor [yet](https://github.com/jupyterlab/jupyterlab/issues/1308).
-You will have to open the JSON representation of the notebook in an editor, find the notebook metadata and add the `"jupytext" : {"formats": "ipynb,py"},` entry manually.
 - In JupyterLab, scripts or Markdown documents open as text by default.
 Open them as notebooks with the  _Open With -> Notebook_ context menu (available in JupyterLab 0.35 and above) as shown below:

 ![](https://gist.githubusercontent.com/mwouts/13de42d8bb514e4acf6481c580feffd0/raw/403b53ac5097446a15ea664579ba44cd1badcc57/ContextMenuLab.png)

-## Will my notebook really run in an IDE?
+## Fine tuning

-Well, that's what we expect.
-There's however a big difference in the python environments between Python IDEs and Jupyter: in most IDEs the code is executed with  `python` and not in a Jupyter kernel.
-For this reason, `jupytext` comments Jupyter magics found in your notebook when exporting to all format but the plain Markdown one.
-Change this by adding a `#escape` or `#noescape` flag on the same line as the magic, or a `"comment_magics": true` or `false` entry in the notebook metadata, in the `"jupytext"` section.
+Jupyter magic commands are commented when exporting the notebook to text, except for the `markdown` and the `hydrogen` format.
+If you want to change this for a single line, add a `#escape` or `#noescape` flag on the same line as the magic, or a `"comment_magics": true` or `false` entry in the notebook metadata, in the `"jupytext"` section.
 Or set your preference globally on the contents manager by adding this line to `.jupyter/jupyter_notebook_config.py`:
 ```python
 c.ContentsManager.comment_magics = True # or False
 ```